Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: Neural Lagrangian method

 Here, we explain how to separate promising solution candidates (Fig \ref{fgr:concept}).
 We introduce several latent variables and a lightweight projector network $g_{\theta}$ that projects the latent variables to the input space.
 Specifically, we prepare K learnable latent variables $\{ z^{1}_{c_i},... ,z^{k}_{c_i}, ..., z^{K}_{c_i} \}$ for each promising solution candidate, $\hat{x}_{c_i}$.
 We input these latent variables into the network $g_{\theta}$ and multiply the outputs by the coefficients $\gamma^{j}_{c_i}$.
 We then use the resulting values to modify the value of $\hat{x}_{c_i}$.
 Note that the coefficients $\{\gamma^1_{c_i},..., \gamma^K_{c_i}\}$ are learnable parameters that are initialized as zero.

 This procedure can be written as follows:

-Here, $\sigma$ is an activation function used to maintain the solution candidates within the data distribution.
+Here, $\sigma$ is an activation function used to maintain the solution candidates within the data distribution and $w$ is a random noise sample drawn from a normal distribution.
 We set the data range to $[-1,1]$ and employ the $tanh$ function as $\sigma$.
 By introducing $\sigma$, there is no need to use the boundary loss $\mathrm{L}_{\mathrm{bnd}}$ in the NA method.

-The procedure mentioned above is similar to \textit{mutation} process in the genetic algorithm\cite{holland1992adaptation}.
+The aforementioned procedure can be contrasted with the \textit{mutation} process in the genetic algorithm\cite{holland1992adaptation}.
 However, although mutation directly perturbs the candidates, the NeuLag method employs latent variables and a network to perturb $\hat{x}_{c_i}$.
 This approach was adopted for three main reasons.

 The first reason is the difficulty in adjusting the scale of the perturbations in the input space $X$.
 Directly perturbing the solution candidate $\hat{x}_{c_i}$ may worsen the solution quality if the perturbation scale is too large.
 Unlike GA, which improve solution candidates by repeatedly mutating them, the NeuLag method only branches out the solution candidates once, and the remainder of the optimization is performed using backpropagation.
 This makes it difficult to adjust the scale.
 Therefore, we delegate the scale adjustment to the neural network using scale factors.
 The learnable scale factor $\gamma$ is initially set to zero and optimally adjusted by backpropagation.
 Second, we believe that adding noise prevents the solution candidates from converging to the same optimal solution.
 Candidates that branched from the same solution $\hat{x}_{c_i}$ are likely to converge to the same optimal solution.
 We prevent this by adding random noise to the network and encourage it to search further for the optimal area.
 Finally, optimization using a noisy network allows us to sample the solution.
 Our projector network $g$, which is similar to StyleGAN, adds noise to each intermediate layer for each propagation.
 With this system, once optimized, we can sample a large number of solutions simply by iteratively propagating the projector network $g$.